 Medium density single family garden homes can be an appropriate land use in a carefully located Planned Development Area.
 Garden home development is intended to refer to high- quality residential units on smaller individually platted lots that provide common area open space or other amenities for the residents.
-These common areas should be designed to buffer the garden homes from the adjacent thoroughfare and even higher intensity uses and also to buffer any large lot residential lots near the development.
-A secondary private access drive or private street should be provided to minimize the access points to the public street.
-Such residential units should be clustered to facilitate buffering and to allow common area open space within the garden home development.
+These common areas should be designed to buffer the garden homes from the adjacent thoroughfare and even higher

-Commented [M29]: Change after future land use map updated
+Commented [M8]: Change after future land use map updated

-Commented [M30]: Make sure P&Z looks at
+Commented [M9]: Make sure P&Z looks at